U.S. dealers hope Volkswagen's steps will get owners back on board

 Total sales at VW, including Volkswagen, Audi and the low-volume Bentley and Lamborghini brands, are down 7 percent through the first three months of this year from last year, while overall U.S. auto sales are up 10 per cent.

-AutoNation Inc (AN.N), the largest U.S. auto dealership chain, sold two Dallas area VW dealerships recently, said Marc Cannon, the company's chief marketing officer.
+AutoNation Inc, the largest U.S. auto dealership chain, sold two Dallas area VW dealerships recently, said Marc Cannon, the company's chief marketing officer.

 One dealer said most owners of VW diesels like them and would choose to fix their cars, rather than sell them back.